CosmWasm/cw-plus/contracts/cw4-stake/README.md

 eg. a KYC whitelist to say they are allowed, but cannot participate in decision-making.

+If `min_bond` is higher than `tokens_per_weight`, you cannot have anyone with 0 weight.

 ## Messages

 Update messages and queries are defined by the
 [cw4 spec](../../packages/cw4/README.md).
 Please refer to it for more info.

+The following have been added: